parpar9999/player-headshots-for-ootp/README.md

 collect_r_foreign_player_photos.py: collecting from https://www.baseball-reference.com/register.

 Note: When you run these scripts for the first time, you have to create the folders.
-If the script has IS_EXiST flag, you also let this flag False.
+If the script has IS_EXiST flag, you also let this flag be False.